Visiting Mount Scoria safely

 While Mount Scoria Conservation Park provides the opportunity to encounter the region’s diverse wildlife and striking geology, it can also present some hidden dangers.
 Follow the tips below for a safe and enjoyable visit.

-- Don't climb the mountain—the steep, unstable scree slope makes climbing difficult and very dangerous.
-One wrong step can set off a river of rocks taking you with them—serious injuries have occurred.
+• Don't climb the mountain—unstable rocks and steep, loose surfaces makes climbing difficult and very dangerous.
+One wrong step can cause rocks to move—entrapment, falls and serious injuries have occurred.

-- Avoid bites, stings and scratches.
-Wear protective clothing and insect repellent to protect yourself from stings, scratches and insect bites, especially bites from ticks.
+• Avoid bites, stings and scratches, especially bites from ticks.
+Wear protective clothing and insect repellent .
 Detour around snakes—never provoke them.

 For more information, please read the guidelines on safety in parks and forests.